-Eric Tadlock joins us as the education programs manager, responsible for carrying out the educational mission of the farm.
-He oversees program planning and development, as well as maintaining ongoing programs such as group tours, classes, and outreach education.
+He initially joined our team at the farm in May 2015, as our Education Programs Manager.
+Eric was responsible for carrying out the educational mission of the farm, overseeing program planning and development, as well as maintaining ongoing programs such as group tours, classes, and outreach education.

-Eric was formerly the education director and co-founder of Fernbrook Farms Education Center in Chesterfield, New Jersey.
+Eric was the education director and co-founder of Fernbrook Farms Education Center in Chesterfield, New Jersey from 2005 to 2010.
 While in New Jersey, Eric was a founding board member of the New Jersey Farm to School Network, he also held the position of Planning Director for the Alliance for New Jersey Environmental Education.

 In his various roles, Eric has focused on developing programs to provide opportunities for people of all ages to learn more about food, agriculture, and ecology.
 He’s dedicated to cultivating strong values and agrarian skills to improve the overall health of the community and the world we live in.